ocp guinea pig guide tablet mockup

 Newborn guinea pigs are very tiny, weighing around 3.5 ounces.

-Despite their small size, the pups are born with hair, and they can see and run.
+Despite their small size, a baby guinea pig is born with hair, and it can see and run.

 They will nurse from their mother until they are around 3 weeks old, but they can start eating solid food, such as moistened pellets, just a couple of days after being born.

-After gaining enough weight, usually when they reach 6 ounces, the pups will stop nursing from their mother.
+After gaining enough weight, usually when they reach 6 ounces, the baby guinea pigs will stop nursing from their mother.

-At this point, the pups can eat the same food as their parents.
+At this point, the baby guinea pigs can eat the same food as their parents.

-When the pups are around 2 or 3 weeks of age, it is important to start carefully handling them.
+When the baby guinea pigs are around 2 or 3 weeks of age, it is important to start carefully handling them.

 At this age, the young guinea pigs will start to form bonds with humans.